masag0/Guntanks/README.md

 [https://masag0.github.io/Guntanks/]

 ## Overview
-Guntanks! is a simplified clone of popular turn based tank games like Worms and Gunbound that was designed and implemented in one week.
+Guntanks! is a simplified clone of popular turn based tank games like Worms and Gunbound that was designed and implemented in one week using vanilla JavaScript, HTML5, and CSS3.
+No outside libraries were used.
 It has a simple 2D physics engine, destructible terrain, user controlled tanks, artillery, a delay queueing system, and wind that affects the trajectory of projectiles.

 ![Screenshot](./assets/screenshot.png)